American Airlines files for bankruptcy

 The company, which employs about 88,000, has been mired for years in fruitless union negotiations, complaining that it shoulders higher labor costs than rival domestic and foreign carriers that have already restructured in bankruptcy.

-United Continental Holdings Inc's United Airlines and Delta Air Lines Inc, both of which used Chapter 11 to cut costs and later found merger partners, are now the largest U.S. carriers.
+United Continental Holdings Inc's (UAL.N) United Airlines and Delta Air Lines Inc (DAL.N), both of which used Chapter 11 to cut costs and later found merger partners, are now the largest U.S. carriers.
 American ranks third.

 "The world changed around us," incoming Chief Executive Tom Horton told reporters on a conference call.
 "It became increasingly clear that the cost gap between us and our competitors was untenable."